Special Educational Needs and Disability (Support) Bill

 Groups Affected

-- Local Authorities: Responsible for ensuring sufficient training and publishing strategies for supporting SEND pupils.
+- Local Authorities: Responsible for ensuring sufficient teacher training and publishing support strategies; potentially increased financial burden.

-- Teachers and Support Staff: Required to undergo additional training on SEND.
+- Teachers and Support Staff: Required to undertake additional SEND training; potential for career development and improved skills.

 Powered by nyModel